CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

 Returns all the resources that refers to fragments from a document.
 If documentResource is provided, it will return the fragments of the specified document.
-Throw an `Carbon.Errors.IllegalArgumentError` if the object is not RDF like

 *Parameters*